j0rges/sudoku-solver/README.md

 This is a repository with a simple algorithm to solve sudokus.
 It is only a small project I have made for fun.
-I first made a sudoku solver script when I was in secondary school and barely knew the basics of Python, which wasn't able to solve hard sudokus.
+I first made a sudoku solver script, which wasn't even able to solve hard sudokus, when I was in secondary school and barely knew the basics of Python.
 This is my solution now that I have more coding experience.

+The way it works is very simple, each cell has a list of possible values, when the length of this list is one, the cell is considered to have its final value (it is set).
+When the board is parsed, or any value is set, then these values are removed from the other cells in the same row, column and square.

+If after doing the above, there is still cells with more than one possible value, then it makes guesses in a Depth First Search manner until it finds a set of guesses that lets it complete the board.

 ## Installation